Background Noise, Volume 4: gilf!

 My new “Background Noise” podcast series focuses on the music that artists listen to when they work, what music inspires them, or just music they like.
-This week, in Episode 4, the focus is on Brooklyn’s gilf! .
+This week, in Volume 4, the focus is on Brooklyn’s gilf!

 Her work is not strictly outdoors though. gilf! works in many different mediums.
 From modified eyesight charts to cases of Coca-Cola that look like baby bottles.
 Her work is not something that you can just look at and walk away from.
-Sometimes you really have to stop and look close to figure it out what it says, and then interpret it how you will, but either way it makes you think.
+Sometimes you really have to stop and look closely to figure out what it says, and then interpret it how you will, but either way, it makes you think.

 gilf! took great joy in compiling this mix, as, like many other artists, music is a big part of her life.